sib-swiss/termal/roadmap.md

 Termal
 ======

+1. [x] Try alignments that do not fit on the screen, and see how Ratatui handles them.
+Result: pretty well, in fact.
+I tried an alignment with sequences too long for a screen, and they are displayed by Paragraph without a glitch, and automatically handle screen resizing, which is pretty cool.
+1. [x] Pass the name of the alignment file as positional argument.
 3. [x] Read a Fasta File (see ~/projects/rasta) and display it in the Alignment box.
 1. [x] Define a struct for alignments.
 It should have a list of headers and one